Pedestrian Accidents: Civil vs. Criminal Consequences

 Because you might face civil penalties, you will likely need a personal injury attorney in Los Angeles.

 Personal Injury Lawsuits and Insurance Claims

-Pedestrian accident lawyer in Los Angeles might not be able to defend you in the event of a civil suit filed against you.
-If you are the driver and hit a pedestrian, the pedestrian might file a civil case against you.
-The pedestrian should employ a Los Angeles pedestrian-car accident attorney to fight for losses incurred in the accident.
+A pedestrian accident lawyer in Los Angeles is the best legal resource to defend you in the event of a civil suit.
+If you are the driver and hit a pedestrian, for instance, the pedestrian might file this type of lawsuit to fight for losses incurred in the accident.

 In the end, you’d pay the claimant for all injuries sustained in the accident.
 Compensation would include medical expenses, pain, and suffering, and lost time from work.
 Most personal injury cases settle out of court through insurance.
 Sometimes, though, the protection will not apply.
 That is, if the accident was from a DUI, for instance.